cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 print(f'{type(mynumber)}, {type(myfloat)}, {type(mystring)}, {type(myboolean)}, {type(mylist)}')
 ```

+3. Write a script that prints all elements between 4 and 8 on the list `[1,2,3,4,5,6,7,8,9]`
-5. Write a Python program that receives an input number as an argument and prints all the numbers from 0 until the provided number except 3 and 6.
+4. Write a Python program that receives an input number as an argument and prints all the numbers from 0 until the provided number except 3 and 6.
-6. Add, commit and push these scripts to the `class3-notebook` repository in GitHub!
+5. Add, commit and push these scripts to the `class3-notebook` repository in GitHub!

 ### Reading files with Python
 * Let's now take a look of how to read a file using Python, this will be our first step towards reading datasets